loop-payments/prisma-lint/README.md

 ### JSON

-Returns a JSON string containing an array where each violation is an object.
-Try it out to see example output.
+Returns a JSON string representations of an object with list of violations.
+Useful for editor plugins.

 ## Contributing